 - Have your child’s footwear professionally fitted to prevent any footwear related complications during their developmental process.

-- Do not use footwear that is handed down unless properly fitted and assessed.
+- Do not use footwear that is second hand unless properly fitted and assessed.

-- Check the soles of the shoe for wear (shoes that are worn down badly can cause as many problems as ill-fitting shoes).
+- Check the soles of the shoe for wear (excessively worn shoes will cause as many problems as ill-fitting shoes).

-If you have any concerns with your child’s development and function Well Heeled Podiatry will provide a thorough assessment and lower limb examination to detect any underlying developmental defects of pathologies that may require intervention and treatment.
+If you have any concerns with your child’s development and function then a visit to our Children’s Podiatry Centre is advised.
+Well Heeled Podiatry will provide a thorough assessment and lower limb examination to detect any underlying developmental defects of pathologies that may require intervention and treatment.

 Consultation with a paediatrician and other medical specialists may also be required for a multidisciplinary approach.

 If your child is very active and heavily involved in sport it may be a good idea to have your child assessed for risks of sport related foot and ankle injuries.
-Well Heeled Podiatry can provide protective taping techniques to help minimise the risk of sprains or fractures and provide you and your child with supportive footwear advice.WARNING: This information should be used as a guide only and does not replace professional podiatry advice.
-The content is provided by Well Heeled Podiatry for educational purposes only and does not in any way replace the need for a face to face consultation with a podiatrist in order to accurately diagnose and treat the condition.
+Well Heeled Podiatry, if very experienced in Children’s Podiatry and can provide protective taping techniques to help minimise the risk of sprains or fractures and provide you and your child with supportive footwear advice.WARNING: This information is a guide only and does not replace professional podiatry advice.
+The content is provided by Well Heeled Podiatry for educational purposes only and does not replace the need for a face to face consultation with a podiatrist in order to accurately diagnose and treat the condition.
 Treatment and outcomes will vary between patients depending on the nature of the presenting complaint and subsequent diagnosis of condition.